badarahmed/secret-rotation-automation/README.md

                python .github/scripts/rotate_secrets.py
      ```

-4. **Set up Linear API:**
-   - Follow the instructions on the [Linear API documentation](https://developers.linear.app/docs/graphql/getting-started) to create an API key and configure the GitHub Action to use it.

-5. **Set up Grafana Cloud API:**
+4. **Set up Grafana Cloud API:**
    - Follow the instructions on the [Grafana Cloud API documentation](https://grafana.com/docs/grafana-cloud/reference/api/) to create an API key and configure the GitHub Action to use it.

-6. **Run the GitHub Action:**
+5. **Run the GitHub Action:**
    - The GitHub Action will run nightly and check the secrets.
-If a secret is approaching its target date, it will create a Linear issue.
-If the issue is not addressed within the SLA, a Grafana Cloud alert will be triggered.
+If a secret is approaching its target date, it will trigger a Grafana Cloud alert if the issue is not addressed within the SLA.

 ## Contributing